All-natural, healthy homemade shampoo

 Take the Next Step:

 - Did you enjoy these recipes for homemade shampoo and rinse?
-Then you're sure to enjoy more DIY beauty recipes here.
+Then you're sure to enjoy more DIY beauty recipes for your hair.